Elopement Meaning: The Truth About Elopements

 The wedding industry will constantly push their narrative down your throat, telling you everything you “need” to have when you plan a wedding.
 But the only thing you “need” is the two of you and your love.
 That’s it.
 Keep it simple.
 Make it complex.
 Whatever you do, just make the day your own.
 This is your day, after all.
 Nobody else’s.
 Only you get to have a say in how it looks.

 P.S.
-As Colorado elopement and adventure wedding photographers, we pride ourselves on not just documenting your elopement or small mountain wedding, but helping you plan out all the little details as well — like helping you figure out the perfect time of year for your mountain elopement.
+As Colorado elopement and adventure wedding photographers, we pride ourselves on not just documenting your elopement or small mountain wedding, but helping you plan out all the little details as well — like helping you redefine the elopement experience in a way that is meaningful to you.
 We’ve been in your shoes with our own elopement, and that’s why we’re in this industry in the first place.
 We want to help.

 Check out some of our favorite elopement and adventure wedding planning resources: